SimonBiggs/electroninserts/README.rst

 Licence
 =======
-A simplified package for the spline modelling of electron insert factors
+A simplified more transparent package for the spline modelling of electron insert factors

 Copyright (C) 2016, Simon Grant Biggs